uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.6.12 =
+* Better detection of fuzzy permalink matches for private pages.
+Applies if site is restricted but 404 pages are marked as public; if this was the case, anonymous visitors to malformed permalinks (e.g., “example.com/sample page” or “example.com/sample%20page” instead of “example.com/sample-page”) were able to see the restricted page.

 = 2.6.11 =
 * Fix for CAS logins redirecting to the redirect_to param of wp-login.php.
 * Fix for redirect after CAS logout on some CAS servers requiring whitelisted services (add a trailing slash to the logout service param).